 You can add a mask to a layer and use the mask to hide portions of the layer and reveal the layers below.
-Masking layers is a valuable compositing technique for combining multiple photos into a single image or for making local color and tonal corrections.
+Masking layers is a useful for combining multiple photos into a single image or for removing a person or an object from a photo.

-To create a layer or vector mask on the Background layer, first convert it to a regular layer (Layer > New > Layer from Background).
+To create a layer or vector mask over the Background layer, first convert it to a regular layer (Layer > New > Layer from Background).

 You can edit a layer mask to add or subtract from the masked region.
-A layer mask is a grayscale image, so areas you paint in black are hidden, areas you paint in white are visible, and areas you paint in shades of gray appear in various levels of transparency.
+A layer mask is a grayscale image.
+The areas you paint in black are hidden, the areas you paint in white are visible, and the areas you paint in shades of gray appear in various levels of transparency.

-The Properties panel (CS6) or the Masks panel (CS5) provide additional controls to adjust a mask.
-You can change the opacity of mask to let more or less of the masked content show through, invert the mask, or refine the mask borders, as with a selection area.
+The Properties panel provides additional controls to adjust a mask.
+You can change the opacity of a mask to let more or less of the masked content show through, invert the mask, or refine the mask borders, as with a selection area.

 When you add a layer mask, you can hide or show all of the layer, or base the mask on a selection or transparency.
 Later, you’ll paint on the mask to precisely hide portions of the layer, revealing the layers beneath.